-Marketing II explores the business world and application of marketing strategies across all industries from marketing yourself in job interviews and on the job to marketing for entrepreneurs.
+Marketing II explores the business world and the application of marketing strategies across all industries, from marketing yourself in job interviews and on the job to marketing for entrepreneurs.
 Marketing students develop leadership, social, civic, and career skills through participation in the state-recognized Career and Technical Student Organization, DECA.
 Upon successful completion of both Marketing I and II, students will earn 1 high school economics credit, an optional 3 credits from the UArizona dual enrollment "Ethics, Economy, and Entrepreneurship" course, and the "Rise Up" retailer's certification.
-UArizona dual enrollment tuition is \$176.50 and is optional.
-The \$20 CTE course fee is waived if enrolled in the UArizona course.
+University of Arizona dual enrollment tuition is \$176.50 and is optional.
+The \$20 CTE course fee is waived if enrolled in the University of Arizona course.